We’re excited to reveal the latest cohort of directors taking part in Directors UK Inspire, our year-round director-to-director mentoring programme.

 Mentor: Dee Koppang O’Leary

 Anna Fredrikke Bjerke is a screenwriter and film director based in London.
-Her award-winning shorts have screened at BAFTA and Academy Awards-qualifying film festivals around the world.
-Such work has garnered a Vimeo Staff Pick and Best of the Year Award, as well as been featured by Short of the Week, NoBudge, Directors Notes, and more.
-Her debut feature Maid, which was shortlisted for the BAFTA Rocliffe New Writing Competition, is currently in development.
-Anna moonlights as a theatre director and playwright.
+Her award-winning shorts have screened at BAFTA and Academy Awards-qualifying film festivals worldwide.
+Such work has garnered a Vimeo Staff Pick and a Critics’ Choice Award at the BIFA qualifying EFN Short Film Festival, receiving praise from Short of the Week, NoBudge, and Directors Notes among others.
+She recently served as a screenwriter for Netflix’s upcoming Midsummer Night, working alongside Sofie Forsman, Tove Forsman, and series creator Per-Olav Sørensen.
+Her feature writing has been shortlisted for the BAFTA Rocliffe New Writing Competition.
+Anna moonlights as a playwright.
+Her debut stage play is supported by The Norwegian Centre for New Playwriting.
 She holds a B.A. from Central Saint Martins and an M.A. from New York University.

 Mentor: Christine Gernon